 I’m happy that I went to visit the Râșnov fortress, it was definitely worth it, but now I’m a little bit late.
 Actually, when I think about how far I need to get today, I’m very late.
 It’s almost 3 o’clock but I’m still like 300 km far, which means like 5 hours if I’m lucky to stop someone quickly.
 I see a bus coming so I take it to the beginning of Brașov.
 There is no time to waste anymore, thus I immediately start hitch-hiking.
 Luckily, it doesn’t take too long and a nice driver stops.
-This guy’s one of those drivers you wish to meet everytime you hitch-hike (greetings to him if he’s reading it 🙂 And I’m sorry I can’t remember your name…).
+This guy’s one of those drivers you wish to meet every time you hitch-hike (greetings to him if he’s reading it 🙂 And I’m sorry I can’t remember your name…).
 We talk all the way, share some stories as well as interesting places to visit.
-Too bad he doesn’t go all the way to Orăștie, but only to Sibiu, as sort of expected as this is the first big city on the way.
+Among others, he recommends me a place in the Apuseni mountains called Groapa Ruginoasa.
+Too bad he doesn’t go all the way to Orăștie, but only to Sibiu, as sort of expected since this is the first big city on the way.

 Arriving in Sibiu, I find out that I’ve just missed a bus, so he brings me behind the city to the hitch-hiking spot to Sebeș.
 And here comes the tricky part of hitch-hiking….the traffic is pretty high and there are surely people going to Sebeș, but most likely hardly anyone is going the direction of Deva, as far as to Orăștie.
 I connect to a McDonalds’s wi-fi and see there should be one more bus going to Orăștie.
 It leaves quite late, but at least I could still make it tonight.
 If it comes, indeed, which you never know here in Romania, especially that late in the evening.
 The only thing is that it doesn’t pass by Sebeș, and since it’s gonna be dark in like one and a half hours, either I have to stop someone who can bring me all the way, or I wait for the bus.